qbixus/qbixus-java-format/README.md

-# google-java-format
+# qbixus-java-format

-`google-java-format` is a program that reformats Java source code to comply with [Google Java Style][].
+`qbixus-java-format` is a program that reformats Java source code to comply with [Google Java Style][].

+TBD (about relation with google-java-format project).

 [Google Java Style]: https://google.github.io/styleguide/javaguide.html